jappeace/jappeaceApplication/content/undeadlock-event-source.md

 This made me suspect that the issue wasn't
 CPU usage at all,
 so I asked Postgres to list [it's locks](https://wiki.postgresql.org/wiki/Lock_Monitoring).
-Which clearly showed several locks in progress.
+Which showed several locks in progress.
 This lead me to the event source system.
 The event source system is at the core of all our business logic.
 In essence, it provides a ledger of all important business write